Black Americans experienced 1.6 million excess deaths compared to White population over 22-year period, study finds

 In 2020, the last year included in the study, COVID-19 emerged as a leading cause of death that also took a disproportionate toll on Black Americans.
 COVID had the highest age-adjusted excess mortality rate among Black men that year and was second-highest, after heart disease, among Black women.

+"The sobering disparity noted in this study among infants and during childhood accounted for a markedly elevated number of excess deaths and an even more pronounced disparity in years of potential life lost," they wrote.

-Using national data from the Centers for Disease Control and Prevention, the study focused on differences between non-Hispanic Black and non-Hispanic White populations to understand recent trends in disparities between these two specific groups.
+Using national data from the CDC, the study focused on differences between non-Hispanic Black and non-Hispanic White populations to understand recent trends in disparities between these two specific groups.
 "Subsequent studies using data from other racial, ethnic and socioeconomic groups would be needed to have a complete understanding of mortality inequities in the U.S." the authors note.

 Racial disparities in health outcomes and death rates have been seen in a number of specific areas in prior studies.